Install FFmpeg on Ubuntu 22.04: Easy Tool To Work with Media Files

 Conclusion

 Hope you enjoy using it.
-You may be interested in these articles:
+You may also interested in these articles:

 Install aaPanel on Ubuntu 22.04